-Löwenstein Family, circa 1915
+Löwenstein Family, circa 1915 |

-Here you'll find a large part of the information I've discovered about my ancestors and their extended families during the last ten years.
+Here you'll find a large part of the information I've discovered about my ancestors and their extended families during the last fifteen years.
 As you browse through this site please keep in mind that it is a work in progress.

 Many source documents have already been included in the site so that you can see where I got my information from.
 Look for the following: